ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

    #define PSA_FWU_PAYLOAD_REQUIRED ((psa_status_t)+4)

 This status can be returned by a call to ``psa_fwu_process()`` if the SUIT manifest requests an additional firmware payload.
-The Update client responds to this by fetching the requested payload, transferring it to the Update service, and then proceeding to process to the manifest.
+The Update client responds to this by querying the payload information, and then fetching the requested payload, transferring it to the Update service, and then proceeding to process to the manifest.

 Manifest processing
 ~~~~~~~~~~~~~~~~~~~

 The payload component identifier and payload URI size are provided in the response to ``psa_fwu_process()``, when a payload is required.
-This enables the Update client to ensure it has a large enough buffer to retrieve the URI a subsequent call to ``psa_fwu_payload()``.
+This enables the Update client to ensure it has a large enough buffer to retrieve the URI a subsequent call to ``psa_fwu_query_payload()``.

 ``psa_fwu_process`` (function)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^